-Settlement Residual dwelling requirement Population @ 2.5 persons / dwelling SANGS @ 2 ha/000

-Clipstone 104 260 0.52

-Edwinstowe 121 302.5 0.605

-Ollerton and Boughton 487 1217.5 2.435
+Settlement Residual dwelling requirement Population @ 2.5 persons / dwelling SANGS @ 2 ha/000 Clipstone 10 4 260 0.52 Edwinstowe 12 1 302.5 0.605 Ollerton and Boughton Total 48 7 1217.5 2.435 3.56

-Total 3.56

-- 4.3.38 Vicker Water Country Park, located just to the south of Clipstone village is considered to provide sufficient SANGS to meet the needs of the settlement and associated growth, leaving a residual need for about 3ha. - 4.3.39 The A&DM DPD recognises the potential for the re-located visitor centre at Sherwood Forest and this provides an opportunity to provide SANGS, a site of 3ha (or two sites of 2ha) would be the minimum size threshold.
-This would help meet additional recreational pressure. - 4.3.40 The Core Strategy recognises the need for additional Green Infrastructure associated with Ollerton and Boughton which will also contribute to SANGS.
+4.3.38 Vicker Water Country Park, located just to the south of Clipstone village is considered to provide sufficient SANGS to meet the needs of the settlement and associated growth, leaving a residual need for about 3ha.

+4.3.39 The A&DM DPD recognises the potential for the re-located visitor centre at Sherwood Forest and this provides an opportunity to provide SANGS, a site of 3ha (or two sites of 2ha) would be the minimum size threshold.
+This would help meet additional recreational pressure.